audreyt/react-basic-tabs/README.md

 For styling, the following classes are present in the rendered html:

- * 'tab-panel' - className for the React component.
+ * 'basic-tabs' - className for the React component.
- * 'tab-panel-strip' - the nav element containing the tab titles
+ * 'basic-tabs-strip' - the nav element containing the tab titles
- * 'tab-panel-item-title' - a **li** with the title of each tab
+ * 'basic-tabs-item-title' - a **li** with the title of each tab
- * 'tab-panel-item-title.active' - the active version of the above
+ * 'basic-tabs-item-title.active' - the active version of the above
- * 'tab-panel-container' - the body of the tab panel
+ * 'basic-tabs-container' - the body of the tab panel
- * 'tab-panel-item' - html **article** tags inside the .tab-panel-container.
+ * 'basic-tabs-item' - html **article** tags inside the .basic-tabs-container.
 Those hold the actual children of the tab panel
- * 'tab-panel-item.active' - the active version of the above
+ * 'basic-tabs-item.active' - the active version of the above